Senate cryptocurrency hearing strikes a cautiously optimistic tone

 When Senator Mark Warner, who expressed more familiarity with the area than most of his peers, criticized the patchwork nature of regulation that allowed Bitcoin futures while still blocking ETFs, calling for a more “coordinated effort” among regulatory bodies, both witnesses were quick to agree.
 In doing so Warner offered a bullish vision.
 “The potential writ large amongst crypto assets and the underlying blockchain could be as transformational as wireless was years ago.
 I think we’re going to need a much more coordinated effort,” Warner said.

 All told, the hearing was far from apocalyptic for regulationphobes.
-While it’s clear that the CFTC and SEC have only scratched the surface of the kind of rulesets they’d like to put in place, their plans appeared to be overwhelmingly focused on protecting consumers from threats like rampant ICO “fraudsters” and unsafe exchanges rather than discouraging growth.
-For anyone interested in the longterm health and viability of virtual currencies, that should come as good news.Featured Image: Bloomberg / Contributor/Getty Images
+While it’s clear that the CFTC and SEC have only scratched the surface of the kind of rule sets they’d like to put in place, their plans appeared to be overwhelmingly focused on protecting consumers from threats like rampant ICO “fraudsters” and unsafe exchanges rather than discouraging growth.
+For anyone interested in the long-term health and viability of virtual currencies, that should come as good news.Featured Image: Bloomberg / Contributor/Getty Images

 0